-Pokemon Go festival in Chicago gets off to rough start
+Pokemon Go festival attendees to get refunds

 Ash's end goal?
 Become a Pokemon Master.

-"I think there needs to be a lot of praise to Niantic for developing a game that made so many people in America get outside, be more active, and experience our parks," said Brandon Omernik, 23, a fan who drove from Wisconsin to attend the festival in Chicago.
-Niantic is the company that created the mobile game.
+"I think there needs to be a lot of praise to Niantic for developing a game that made so many people in America get outside, be more active, and experience our parks," said Omernik.

 In April, Niantic announced the game had more than 65 million active users each month.
 And just a few months before that, the app surpassed 650 million downloads.